-All members of the FPS community are invited to share their preferences for the upcoming 2021-22 Topics.
+All members of the FPS community are invited to share their preferences for the upcoming Topics.
+These will be the topics for the Northern Hemisphere’s 2021-2022 season and the Southern Hemisphere 2022 season.
 At least one topic from each of three general themes will be included – Business/Economics, Science/Technology, and Social/Political.
 Five topics will be identified to be used for each of the five problem solving rounds; Practice Problem 1, Practice Problem 2, Qualifying Problem, Affiliate Problem, and the International Conference.
 Voting will remain open until March 31, 2020.

 Below are the proposed descriptors for each topic.
 They introduce key concepts of the topic, and offer questions to consider when researching the topic.

 The need for humanitarian and development aid is a global phenomenon.
 Following natural disasters, people may need assistance to rebuild their homes and secure basic needs like food and water.
 At other times, aid is sent to poor or impoverished places to improve living conditions and create jobs in developing countries.
 While there are many ways assistance can be deployed to those in need, governments and charities traditionally favor using cash grants and low-interest loans.
 In what ways is the distribution of aid dependent on what organizations’ and governments’ motives?